Cirkit Designer Logo

 Introduction

 The ATTiny85 is a small, low-power microcontroller from Atmel's AVR family, designed for embedded systems and DIY electronics projects.
-It features an 8-bit architecture, 8 KB of flash memory, 512 bytes of SRAM, and 6 I/O pins.
-Its compact size and ease of programming make it a popular choice for applications where space and power efficiency are critical.
+It features an 8-bit architecture, 8 KB of flash memory, 512 bytes of SRAM, and 6 I/O pins, making it a versatile choice for compact and low-power applications.
+Its small size and ease of programming make it a popular choice among hobbyists and professionals alike.

 Explore Projects Built with ATTiny85